-The IFL's city vs. city approach proved to be uncompelling, as summarized pointedly by UFC President Dana White - "No one wants to see the Hairy Beavers of Oregon vs. the LA Goonies."
-Notwithstanding, rather than purely singles competitions, Mestre do Combate is borrowing a page from the IFL - city teams!
+The IFL's city vs. city approach proved to be uncompelling, as summarized uniquely by UFC President Dana White - "No one wants to see the Hairy Beavers of Oregon vs. the LA Goonies."
+However, rather than purely singles competitions, Mestre do Combate is borrowing a page from the IFL - city teams!

 •The fighters go one-on-one but each of them will be part of a team that will represent a Brazilian city. •One coach and five athletes (at heavyweight, light heavyweight, middleweight, welterweight and lightweight) form the teams.

 •The winning team will be the one that gets three victories from the five match-ups.